20 Essential Questions to Ask Wedding Videographer Before You Book

 Can we see examples of your work?

 Request examples of previous work to assess their style and quality.
+Ask to see both full wedding films, which can be up to 45 minutes long and provide a comprehensive view of the day, and highlight films, which are shorter, engaging videos that showcase key moments from the wedding day.
 Viewing full-length wedding videos, not just highlight reels, gives a comprehensive understanding of their editing and storytelling capabilities.

 How do you personalize videos for each couple?